With the NetSuite® Token Authentication connector, you can use commands in chain to interact with NetSuite. For example, with this connector, you can:

 - To help identify the integration, enter a unique name and description, such as Workiva Integration.

-- Under Authentication, select Token-based Authentication (TBA).
+- Under Authentication, select Token-based authentication, and clear TBA: Authorization flow.

 - Click Save, and record the consumer key and secret from the confirmation page.